x0k/mk/README.md

 Each segment can define its targets.

-If segment targets **contains** current target segment, then that segment will be included in the result.
+If the segment has a target that is a prefix of current target segment, it will be included in the result.

 `mkfilex` file